 Anyone who has been to Venice knows that one of the most romantic activities is a gondola ride.
-Well, in theory, if the water didn’t stink.
-But if you hold your nose, the scenery is quite beautiful.
+Well, in theory.
+If you hold your nose to avoid the smells, the scenery is quite beautiful.

 If you can’t make it out to Venice, Italy, then the next best thing happens to be at the Venetian in Las Vegas.
-It does feel a bit artificial, like Disneyland or all the rest of Vegas, but we think it’s a fun and iconic activity to do on the strip.
+It does feel a bit cheesy and artificial, like Disneyland, but we think it’s a fun and iconic activity to do on the Strip.
+We initially thought the inside canals were connected to the pool on the outside, so it was disappointing to learn that you have to pay for two separate rides (indoor and outdoor) to get the entire experience.
+Below we’ll help you decide which one you should do.

 Each gondola seats up to four people, but if you’re looking for a more intimate ride, you have the option to rent out the entire gondola, which is what we did.